pablo-aubele/cosuno-test/README.md

 ## Notes

 - The boilerplate code generator "Create React App" was used for the frontend, together with React Bootstrap.
 - The backend uses a simple Express App.
-For some reason, the Docker setup is not running `npm install` internally, so, instead of spending the time trying to debug it, I decided to add the `cd api && npm i && cd ..` workaround above
+For some reason, the Docker setup is not running `npm install` internally, so, instead of spending the time trying to debug it, I decided to add the `cd api && npm i && cd ..` workaround above.
+- To save time, I cloned the docker-compose.yml file from an old project, so, my apologies if it becomes too apparent.

 ## Potential for improvement:
 Part of the task is to make a list of ideas on how I would improve this application if I had more time